reef-technologies/B2_Command_Line_Tool/doc/source/index.rst

 #. :doc:`tutorials <tutorials/index>` - a starting point for all beginners.
 Instructions provided here will allow
    readers to take their first steps using B2 Cloud Storage, without extensive explanations or notes about adjusting given "lessons" to other scenarios.
-#. :doc:`how-to guides <how_to_guides/index>` - this is essentially a set of ready to use recipes that will allow
+#. how-to guides - this is essentially a set of ready to use recipes that will allow
    readers to address real life needs and problems, with some mention of how to adapt these solutions to different scenarios.
 Extensive explanations not included.
-#. :doc:`explanations <explanations/index>` - general discussions, important for deep understanding of the ins and
+#. explanations - general discussions, important for deep understanding of the ins and
    outs of interacting with B2 Cloud Storage.

 #########################################